 Definition of Command Economy Examples

-Also, all the rules and the regulations are also dedicated by the government in the economy and the government basically owns everything which is operating in the economy.
-Also, the policies of monetary and fiscal benefits are also planned and implemented by the government.
-Virtually everything is owned by the government.
+Also, all the rules and regulations are also dedicated by the government in the economy, and the government basically owns everything operating in the economy.
+Also, the policies of monetary and fiscal benefits undergo planning and implementation by the government.
+Virtually everything is under the ownership of the government.

 Some of the Command Economy examples are provided below:

-The most common and relevant example of a command economy is the Republic of China were in after world war 2 the ruler of the country of China who was Mao Tse Tueng created an economy of communism.
-The economy which he planned was a restricted economy with closed doors to trade and international flow of goods and services.
-All the services and the production in the country were owned.
-However, the current fastest growing economy is currently moving towards a much-liberated system and is opening up to another world economy at large to infuse foreign capital and investment within domestic boundaries.
-The country continues to make five years plan to achieve its long term economic goals and objectives.
+The most common and relevant example of a command economy is the Republic of China, where after World War 2, the ruler of the country of China who was Mao Zedong created an economy of communism.
+He planned a restricted economy with closed doors to trade and the international flow of goods and services.
+All the services and production in the country were owned.
+However, the current fastest-growing economy is currently moving towards a much-liberated system.
+It is opening up to another world economy to infuse foreign capital and investment within domestic boundaries.
+The country continues to make five-year plans to achieve its long-term economic goals and objectives.

-Another famous example of a command economy is the state of Iran where the government owns around 60% of the state business which is operating in the country.
-The government controls the prices of oil and other state-owned goods and services to regulate the economy.
-The economy was experiencing recessions lately because of the sanctions which were put by the United Nations which was eventually improved and closed in 2015 when the nuclear trade deal was exercised
+Another famous example of a command economy is the state of Iran, where the government owns around 60% of the state business operating in the country.
+The government controls oil prices and other state-owned goods and services to regulate the economy.
+The economy was experiencing recessions lately because of the sanctions put in by the United Nations, which was eventually improved and closed in 2015 when the nuclear trade deal was exercised.

 Russia is also a very prominent example of the command economy.
-As in 1917, Mr. Lenin created in the first command economy of the world.
-After the break down of the world war 2, the Russian economy got hit and was taken aback which took Russia some time to rebuild the economy.
-The Soviet state planning committee is actually the most researched and studied command economy in the world and was also the longest running command economy in the world which is the USSR until the 1980s.
+In 1917, Mr. Lenin created the first command economy of the world.
+After the breakdown of world war 2, the Russian economy faced a setback.
+It took Russia some time to rebuild the economy.
+The Soviet state planning committee is the most researched and studied command economy in the world and was also the longest-running command economy in the world which was the USSR until the 1980s.
 Then, the state transferred ownership of the largest companies to oligarchs.

-A command economy is basically where the government owns and creates everything in these kinds of economies the supply and the demand do not play a major role in the creation of determination of the prices and the commodities supplied in the economy.
+A command economy is basically where the government owns and creates everything.
+In these kinds of economies, supply and the demand do not play a major role in determining the prices and the commodities supplied in the economy.
 Here, the government owns and determines the prices of the commodities in the economy.
-The main advantage of the command economy is that the government can own the supply and demand for the nation’s welfare and can implement policies and economies structure faster compared to free-market and trade economies.
+The main advantage of the command economy is that the government can own the supply and demand for the nation’s welfare and implement policies and economic structure faster than free-market and trade economies.